GuitarParrot® Overview

 All keys are here, arranged by the Circle of Fifths.

-Tempo is important!
-Pause for a beat before playing back your notes, and play the notes at the same tempo that you hear them.
 The Tempo knob adjusts how fast GuitarParrot plays notes, as well as how fast it expects you to play.
 Based on the Tempo, experiment with staccato or legato playing styles.
 Staccato works better on the slower Tempo settings.

-Play Screen:
+Play!
+Screen:

 Play Screen Event Sounds:

-Ding: You have completed the current game!
+Bell: You have completed the current game!

-Sonar Ping: GuitarParrot didn't hear you.
+Sonar Ping: GuitarParrot did not hear you.

 Beep-Beep-Beep: GuitarParrot hears a wrong note.